 Knowledge of EU politics at an introductory level is recommended (e.g. ST-202) or, alternatively, use of John McCormick, Understanding the European Union.
 A Concise Introduction (London and Basingstoke: Palgrave 2014) and Michele Cini & Nieves Peréz-Solórzano Borragán (eds), European Union Politics (Oxford: Oxford University Press 2013) for thorough preparation prior to the courses.

-The price includes internet.
+The price includes internet and cleaning at the end of your stay.
 All students need to bring their own duvet, pillow and bed sheet, as well as kitchenware.
-Before you leave you have to clean your apartment.

 EISS does not charge tuition; there is only a registration or semester fee of 760 NOK (app.
 81 EUR).
 Unfortunately, we do not offer any kind of scholarship, please contact your own institution for further information regarding this issue.